Before you start

 Example: you use a solvent to clean a greasy part.
 The SDS tells you the solvent’s flash point is 25 degrees Fahrenheit, so it’s highly ignitable (which means it will have a D001 waste code).
 But you must also consider what types of contaminants the solvent picked up from the part.
 If the part has paint on it, and that paint contains chrome, it might designate for a waste code of D007.

 Sometimes you don’t have enough information about your waste to designate, so you have to send a sample to a laboratory for testing.
-Learn more in Choosing an Analytical Laboratory for Dangerous Waste Testing (PDF).
+Learn more on our choosing an analytical laboratory webpage.

 Continue to Step Two: Is it exempt or excluded?